KobayashiRyunosuke/lec8-assignment/Exercise_1_problem_3_4.md

 **Approach B (advanced):**
 - Apply the Shapely point constructor on each row all at once.
     - Define your own function and apply it on the dataframe (in practice, the function is applied on each row).
+See [pandas documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.apply.html) for help.
-    - Alternatively, you can apply the Polygon constructor directly using a lambda function.
+    - Alternatively, you can apply the Polygon constructor directly using a lambda function, See hints e.g. [in here](https://towardsdatascience.com/apply-and-lambda-usage-in-pandas-b13a1ea037f7).
     - You can store the outputs either to new columns in the dataframe, or separate variables (Pandas Series objects)
 - Convert outputs into lists and assign as values for `orign_points` and `dest_points` lists (data type needs to be a list for the next steps!).